Evolution of progenitors for electron capture supernovae

-Since the first C burning expands and cools the central region, the burning front of this shell burning does not propagate inward and the central CO region remains.
+Since the first C burning expands and cools the central region, the burning front does not propagate inward and the chemical composition at the center does not change.
 On the other hand, the second shell C burning, which takes place as the first burning dies out, propagates inward and the center of the core ignites at last (Fig. \ref{f_str}, 1c).
 The surrounding region of the second C burning shell has lower mass fraction of $^{12}$C owing to the first C burning.
 This weakens the second shell burning, resulting in a smaller expansion of the central region.
 This enables the second burning flame to propagate inward \citep{sie06}.
 The propagation is caused by heat conduction from the base of the nearly stationary flame, the mean propagation speed becomes $9.7\times10^{-3}$ cm/sec.
-Final abundances at the center of the core are shown in Table \ref{t_comp} in terms of mass fractions.
+Final composition at the center of the core are shown in Table \ref{t_comp} in terms of mass fractions.

-During the following four C flashes (C$_{3-6}$), the core keeps contracting.
+During the following four C flashes (C$_{3-6}$), the core continues contracting.
 At the ignition of the seventh C burning, the center of the core is supported only by perfectly degenerate electrons, and the central region clearly shows a temperature inversion (Fig. \ref{f_str}, 1d).
-On the other hand, radiative pressure has a larger contribution to the total pressure both at the flame front ($M_r$=1.24 M$_\odot$) and at the edge of the core ($M_r$=1.35 M$_\odot$).
+On the other hand, radiative pressure has a major fraction of the total pressure both at the flame front ($M_r$=1.24 M$_\odot$) and at the edge of the core ($M_r$=1.35 M$_\odot$).
 This is due to the high temperature and low density at these regions.
 Figure \ref{f_edge} shows the evolution of the energy structure and convective region around the edge of the core.
-Core contraction heats the base of the surrounding helium burning shell (HeBS) and increases its luminosity.
+Core contraction heats the base of the surrounding He burning shell (HeBS) and increases its luminosity.
 This He shell burning induces convection at the base of the HeBS (Fig. \ref{f_edge}, 2a), and shell He burning keeps supporting the convection during the seventh and eighth C burning phases (Fig. \ref{f_edge}, 2b \& 2c).